UCSF-DataSci/ds217-11-final-t25ara/report.md

 ### Model Interpretation

-**R² (Coefficient of Determination):** Represents the proportion of variance in air temperature explained by the model.
+**R²:** Represents the proportion of variance in air temperature explained by the model.
 XGBoost achieves 0.7653, meaning it explains approximately 77% of temperature variance.

-**RMSE (Root Mean Squared Error):** Measures average prediction error in degrees Celsius.
+**RMSE:** Measures average prediction error in degrees Celsius.
 XGBoost's RMSE of 4.93°C, meaning predictions are typically within ~5°C of actual values.

-**MAE (Mean Absolute Error):** Average absolute difference between predicted and actual temperatures.
+**MAE:** Average absolute difference between predicted and actual temperatures.
 XGBoost's MAE of 3.75°C shows the average prediction error.

 ### Model Comparison

-XGBoost outperforms both Linear Regression and Random Forest.
-There is a minimal gap between training and test performance (Train R²: 0.8183 vs Test R²: 0.7653), meaning there is good generalization without overfitting.
+XGBoost performs better than both Linear Regression and Random Forest.
+With the XGBoost model, there is a minimal gap between training and test performance (Train R²: 0.8183 vs Test R²: 0.7653), meaning there is good generalization without overfitting.
 Random Forest shows moderate performance with great generalization (nearly identical train/test scores).
 Linear Regression underperforms, suggesting a potential of non-linear relationships in the data.

 ---